 Similar to the crown, the ring held significant prominence within the realm of royal regalia.
 Positioned on the finger associated with the Sun in palmistry, the ring can be likened to a diminutive crown, sharing analogous symbolism.

 The custom of “kissing the ring” dates back to at least the Middle Ages.
 This tradition found application within both the Papacy and, as depicted by Mario Puzo, the Italian Mafia.
 The act of kissing the ring signified an acknowledgment of the wearer’s supreme authority and rule.

 Mantle as the symbol of power

-The earliest form of the mantle was probably an elaborate piece of garment, similar to an Indian sari.
-The roots of the sari, just like the crown, go back to the Indus Valley civilization.
-Another Asian royal symbol with the same meaning is the umbrella.
+The initial manifestation of the mantle likely resembled an intricate article of clothing, akin to the design of an Indian sari.
+The origins of the sari, much like those of the crown, trace their heritage to the Indus Valley civilization.

 Throne as the symbol of power